orobix/Visual-Feature-Attribution-Using-Wasserstein-GANs-Pytorch/README.md

 ## Usage

-### Synthetic data generation
-In order to generate the synthetic dataset, cd into this repo's `src` root folder and execute:

-    $ python generate_synth_data.py

-This script takes the following command line options:

-- `out_dir`: directory for the generated files, default to `../dataset/`

-- `image_size`: width and heigth for the generated images

-- `square_size`: width and heigth for the inner squares in the masks (anomaly size)

-- `offset`: maximum absolute offset in pixels for the off-centre inner squares in the masks (off centre anomalies max offset)

-- `num_samples`: number of samples to generate for each label (`total samples = num_samples * 2`)

-Running the command without arguments will generate a total of 20k 1x128x128 png images (10k images in `data` and 10k masks in `masks`, masks are not needed for this prroject), with inner squares of 20x20 pixels and a maximum random offset for the offcentre squares of 5 pixels.

 ### Training

 To train the WGAN on this task, cd into this repo's `src` root folder and execute: